 What is an ARTS Care Coordinator?

 ARTS Care Coordinators help Medicaid members navigate addiction and recovery treatment options and other supports.
-The Virginia Department of Medical Assistance Services (DMAS) partners with Managed Care Organizations (MCOs) and Magellan of Virginia to provide care coordination services to support you.
+The Virginia Department of Medical Assistance Services (DMAS) partners with Managed Care Organizations (MCOs) to provide care coordination services to support you.